-Note: In addition to being a source of education, this post announces Yopp’s brand new merch store on Zazzle!
+Note: In addition to being a source of education, this post announces Yopp’s brand new merch stores on Zazzle and Redbubble!
 To start buying, check out our new merch page or skip straight to buying products that support Yopp on our Zazzle store.

 CN: Extensive and detailed discussion of social ableism and victim-blaming & gaslighting regarding health and ability; use of ableist language & slurs for educational purposes, and mention of suicide.

 If you ask someone dealing with any kind of disability or illness, mental or physical, about what questions or comments they get over and over from healthy people that they cannot stand, chances are, they will have a lot of examples to tell you about!
 Some common structures of these comments are: